UnfocusedDrive/nurvus-design-system/README.md

 The NURVUS System (/ˈnərvəs ˌsistəm/) is the network of highly complex interconnected CaaS (Component as a service) for your application design.

 ### Installation
-1. NPM INSTALL Install `npm install https://github.com/UnfocusedDrive/nurvus-design-system.git#main`
+1. CLI Install `npm install https://github.com/UnfocusedDrive/nurvus-design-system.git#main`

-Manual Install: Or as alternative, add `"@nurvus/ui": "git+https://github.com/UnfocusedDrive/nurvus-design-system.git#main",` to `package.json` dependencies.
+2. Or, Manual Install: Or as alternative, add `"@nurvus/ui": "git+https://github.com/UnfocusedDrive/nurvus-design-system.git#main",` to `package.json` dependencies.

 ### Dependencies
 - React ^16.8